johnbrillas/azure-docs.es-es/articles/active-directory/saas-apps/bluejeans-provisioning-tutorial.md

 ## <a name="connector-limitations"></a>Limitaciones del conector

-* Bluejeans no permite nombres de usuario que superen los 30 caracteres.
+* Bluejeans no permite valores de userNames que superen los 30 caracteres.

 ## <a name="additional-resources"></a>Recursos adicionales